-|Pros||Textured matte finish hides blemishes, easy to install||Sleek, large capacity, dual-opening, flat bottom||Great handle, cool appearance, less expensive||Relatively inexpensive, easy to attach, convenient to use||Inexpensive, decent looking, fits long skis and snowboards|
+|Pros||Textured matte finish hides blemishes, easy to install||Sleek, large capacity, dual-opening, flat bottom||Great value, easy to install, dual-opening||Relatively inexpensive, easy to attach, convenient to use||Well-priced, decent looking, fits long skis and snowboards|

-|Cons||No handle, only opens on one side||No integrated light, dedicated tool required for install||Frustrating installation||Won’t fit longer skis, longer crossbar spans can be problematic for install||Not the easiest to install, less convenient|
+|Cons||No handle, only opens on one side, pricey||No integrated light, dedicated tool required for install||Limited to <170cm skis/boards, not the sleekest look||Won’t fit longer skis, longer crossbar spans can be problematic for install||Not the easiest to install, less convenient|

-|Bottom Line||If you are searching for a bare-bones cargo carrier without bells and whistles, then this is a good choice||If you are looking for a premium cargo box that's easy to use with plenty of room, this is our strong recommendation||An exceptional value because of its top-notch user friendly design||If you are searching for bargain cargo box and don’t need to transport longer skis and boards, then this is a great option||If you want to transport skis and snowboards on top of your car without spending a ton, this is a great option|
+|Bottom Line||If you are searching for a bare-bones cargo carrier without bells and whistles, then this is a good choice||If you are looking for a premium cargo box that's easy to use with plenty of room, this is our strong recommendation||If you are searching for a cargo box without busting your budget, then we highly recommend this option||If you are searching for a well-priced cargo box and don’t need to transport longer skis and boards, then this is a great option||If you want to transport skis and snowboards on top of your car without spending a ton, this is a great option|

 |Rating Categories||Thule Pulse||Yakima GrandTour 16||Yakima RocketBox Pr...||Goplus Rooftop Carrier||SportRack Horizon A...|

-|Ease Of Use (40%)|
+|Ease of Use (40%)|

 |Specs||Thule Pulse||Yakima GrandTour 16||Yakima RocketBox Pr...||Goplus Rooftop Carrier||SportRack Horizon A...|

-|Volume||16 cu ft||16 cu ft||16 cu ft||14 cu ft||11 cu ft|
+|Volume||16 cu ft||16 cu ft||14 cu ft||14 cu ft||11 cu ft|

-|Size (Inches - L x W x H)||76" x 33" x 16.5"||79" x 35" x 18"||81" x 36" x 15"||63" x 31" x 15"||88.75" x 21" x 15.75"|
+|Dimensions||76" x 33" x 16.5"||79" x 35" x 18"||74" x 33" x 16"||63" x 31" x 15"||88.75" x 21" x 15.75"|

-|Additional Sizes||Alpine, M||18 cu ft||Lo, 12 cu ft, 18 cu ft, and 21 cu ft||n/a||L (16 cu ft), XL (17 cu ft)|
+|Additional Available Sizes||Alpine, M||18 cu ft||Pro 11 (11 cu ft), Pro 12 (12 cu ft)||n/a||L (16 cu ft), XL (17 cu ft)|

-|Maximum Ski Length||181 cm||180 cm||185cm||140 cm||210 cm|
+|Maximum Ski Length||181 cm||180 cm||170 cm||140 cm||210 cm|

 |Access||Passenger Side||Dual-Side||Dual-side||Dual-side||Passenger side|